AnuragBambardekar/365-Days-of-Python/120_3_Cup_Monty/About_3_cup_Monte.md

 # Three-card Monte

 Also known as Find the Lady and Three-card Trick – is a confidence game in which the victims, or "marks", are tricked into betting a sum of money, on the assumption that they can find the "money card" among three face-down playing cards.
 It is very similar to the shell game except that cards are used instead of shells. ~[Wiki]

+3-cup monte game is a **scam** or a con game, often used by street hustlers to cheat people out of their money.
+In the game, the hustler shuffles three cups and a ball, and the player has to guess which cup contains the ball.
+The hustler will use sleight of hand or other tricks to make it appear as though the ball is under a certain cup, but in reality, it is under a different cup.
+The player will almost always lose money, as the game is designed to be rigged in the hustler's favor.